 Paper or plastic?
-After developing my grocery list for the week, scanning ads for best prices, clipping coupons, and strolling down multiple aisles of the store, really, I don’t care; just bag my damn groceries!
+After developing my grocery list for the week, scanning ads for best prices, clipping coupons, and strolling down multiple aisles of the store, really, I don’t care.
+Just bag my damn groceries!

 Why is it that I must deal with this environmental question while standing in the checkout line?
 My days are filled with endless decisions.
 The last thing I need when I’m exhausted and eager to get home is a question of controversy and at the market no less.
 Not long ago shopping meant one choice and one choice only—paper.
 Nice, sturdy bags that held their shape and could endure use after use.
-In fact, some stores offered a five-cent credit for each bag you brought to reuse, which the budget minded took advantage of.
+In fact, some stores offered a five-cent credit for each bag you brought to reuse, which the budget minded appreciated.

 Then, the little white plastic bag was invented from the environmentally conscious heart.
 Along with plastic bags came metal stands to hang them from to load groceries.
 The metal stands often had a useful partner—the pink or yellow moistened sponge which fingers would brush to separate the clingy bag in search for the opening.
 Plastic bags inundated stores and homes.
 They found their way into every nook and cranny.

 There was actually a time when plastic was the dominant choice—according to prominent signs posted, “Groceries are bagged in plastic, paper upon request.”
 Somehow, going with plastic showed that the shopper was taking the environmental high road, since they were saving trees.
-Interestingly enough, a debate has recently ensued—come to find out plastic bags are harmful to wildlife and aren’t biodegradable.
+Interestingly enough, a debate has ensued—come to find out plastic bags are harmful to wildlife and aren’t biodegradable.
 Oops!
-The environmentalists were wrong.
+Environmentalists were wrong.
 Now, some stores have flip-flopped and gone to paper only.

 Where does it stop?
 As a nation, aren’t there other issues to pursue rather than the appropriate receptacle for our groceries?
 How much time and effort has been wasted?
-Seems like we would have such an everyday occurrence figured out by now—just bag it!
+Seems like we would have such an everyday occurrence figured out by now—just bag it! ~07/2015